 For those with a menstrual cycle, or on contraceptive medication, the use of a symptom diary becomes a critical tool in the differential diagnosis process.
 Recording the occurrence and severity of all symptoms for (at least) three menstrual cycles can rule out, or confirm, a diagnosis of menstrual cycle-related symptoms.
 Although this might delay diagnosis, it can ultimately improve the long term understanding and management of a patient’s health and wellbeing, and potentially reduce repeat consultations, and costly (and ineffective) prescription medication.

-For those on hormonal medication but without a menstrual cycle, recording symptoms over time can still be of value, if only to rule out any other external or environmental factor e.g. an allergy, or food intolerance.
+For those on medications but without a menstrual cycle, recording symptoms over time can still be of value, if only to rule out any other external or environmental factor e.g. an allergy, or food intolerance.
 The most important thing is to read the medication side effect information, and try to establish when symptoms first started.
-N.B.
-Some people suddenly start to experience side effects, even after several years on the same medication, without issue.

-If a hormonal factor or pattern is identified, a hormone-balancing diet can alleviate even very severe symptoms (preferably once hormonal medication has been stopped).
+If a pattern is identified, a anti-inflammatory diet can alleviate even very severe symptoms (preferably once any triggering medications have been stopped).
 Again, this could reduce NHS costs, and improve the long term health and wellbeing of the patient.